 Luckily, business owners who need top-tier representation but can’t afford to shell out that kind of money have options.
 The most common ways to fund commercial litigation when a business owner is on a budget is via a litigation funding company (LFC) or a contingency law firm.
-LFCs are the middlemen that connect clients and attorneys, taking their share in fees in exchange for covering the upfront costs of retaining representation.
+LFCs are the middlemen that connect clients and attorneys, taking their share in fees in exchange for covering the upfront costs of retaining a separate law firm for representation.
 Contingency law firms cut out the middleman by offering representation for clients and only accepting payment if they win the case.

 Only Pay If You Win

 On the surface, LFCs often claim they operate on “non-recourse funding” – clients owe nothing if the case is lost.
-However, the fine print in their contracts usually outline several circumstances in which this claim is null and void and a client would be required to repay the company as if the funding were a loan.
+However, the fine print in their contracts usually outlines several circumstances in which this claim is null and void and a client would be required to repay the company as if the funding were a loan.
 This questionable payment plan is often not disclosed until it’s too late.

-Conversely, contingency lawyers are simple and straightforward.
+Conversely, contingency attorneys are simple and straightforward.
 You only pay the lawyer a percentage from what is recovered in the lawsuit.
 No fine print or extenuating circumstances.
 In the event the case is lost, you pay no costs whatsoever.
-At MLG, our team of Commercial Litigation lawyers have decades of experience representing small- to medium-sized businesses.
+At MLG, our team of Commercial Litigation attorneys have decades of experience representing small- to medium-sized businesses.
 We understand that pursuing trial is not always the cheapest option, which is why we operate on a contingency basis.
 You can trust you have an all-star team that will represent your matter in court, and you will not pay a dime until we win.

 If you need an attorney to represent you in your commercial litigation matters, contact McCune Law Group by completing the form or calling (909) 497-2899 to learn more about our contingency policy.